Kequc/kequapp.github.io/content/4-advanced-usage/2-cors-and-options-requests.md

 });
 ```

-As `OPTIONS` responses do not need to include a body, we can safely leave the route like this without rendering.
+As `OPTIONS` responses do not need to include a body, you can safely leave the route like this without rendering.

-The simplest place to override `'Access-Control-Allow-Origin'` is at the base of the application but we may adjust this as needed.
+The simplest place to override `'Access-Control-Allow-Origin'` is at the base of the application but you may adjust this as needed.
 The `createApp` method accepts actions and is a convenient place to set global headers.

 ```javascript
 const strictCors = createAction(({ res, methods }) => {